 These might be more for the grownups unless you use decaf, but If you love coffee and coconut, these are a must for your summer bucket list.
 You can even change up the flavor by using your favorite coffee creamer.

-Made with fresh mango, yogurt, and honey, these ice pops are high in protein and are super refreshing.
+Made with fresh mango, yogurt, and honey, these ice pops are easy to prepare and refreshing.
 Perfect as a snack, dessert, or even breakfast.
-Plus you can prep them in only 10 minutes, but feel free to add a drizzle of chocolate to give them a bit of indulgence.
+Plus, you can prep them in only 10 minutes, and you can add a drizzle of chocolate for extra flavor.

 So cute, fun, and yummy!
 These dreamy pops are made with fresh summer raspberries and blueberries for a delicious, cool dessert for Memorial Day, 4th of July, or Labor Day!